RSHKwee/ing2ofx/Readme.txt

 What is new

-A Windows help is added.
+JUnit tests are added.
+Minor bugfixes.